 Free clinics are often over-crowded and understaffed.
 As someone connected to medicine, you could provide support to staff members in a volunteer position.
 Within the U.S. alone, there are over 1,000 free medical clinics, many of which need volunteers.

-For the locations of these clinics, and to inquire about their volunteer opportunities, visit the National Association of Free and Charitable Clinics webpage.
+For the locations of these clinics, and to inquire about their medical volunteer opportunities, visit the National Association of Free and Charitable Clinics webpage.

 Spend Time with Hospice Patients

-This type of volunteer opportunity is not for the faint of heart.
+This type of medical volunteer opportunity is not for the faint of heart.
 Spending time with those who are at the end of their lives can be emotionally taxing despite sitting and talking being the only physical demands of the job.
 Many times, hospice patients want someone nearby to listen to comfort them in their last moments.

 If you are interested in volunteering your time with those in the end stage of their lives, visit the Hospice Foundation of America’s website.